math #

 fn degrees(radians f64) f64

-degrees converts from radians to degrees.
+degrees converts an angle in radians to a corresponding angle in degrees.

 fn digits #